 Are Tonsil Stones Normal?

-What Is the Best Way to Get Rid of Tonsil Stones?
+How to Get Rid of Tonsil Stones

 How to Prevent Tonsil Stones

 Remaining healthy is about much more than understanding what are tonsil stones.
 Good oral hygiene goes a long way to prevent them from forming.
 We recommend brushing your teeth after meals, in the morning and before bed.
 Daily flossing will also help.

 We suggest using mouthwash regularly as long as that mouthwash does NOT have an alcohol base.

 While this may not prevent them completely it will reduce your likelihood of developing them.